 Sexual Problems

 Individuals suffering from depression might lose interest in sex.
 A common side effect of some prescription drugs that treat depression is their effect on sexual drive and performance.
-This is why it is important to talk to your doctor about medication options.
+This is why talking to your doctor about medication options is important.

 Maybe, I will just push through it on my own